 Silver Mountain follows systematic and rigorous sampling and analytical protocols which meet industry standards.
 These protocols are summarized below.

-All drill holes are diamond core holes with HQ or NQ core diameters.
-Drill core is collected at the underground drill site where recovery measurements are taken before the core is transported by truck to the core logging facility at the Caudalosa Grande mine camp, where it is photographed and geologically logged.
-The core is then cut in half with a diamond saw blade with half the sample retained in the core box for future reference and the other half placed into a pre-labelled plastic bag, sealed with a plastic zip tie, and identified with a unique sample number.
-The core is typically sampled over a 1-2 metre sample interval unless the geologist determines the presence of an important geological contact.
-The bagged samples are then stored in a secure area pending shipment to a certified laboratory sample preparation facility.
-Samples are sent by batch to the ALS laboratory in Lima for assay.
-Silver Mountain independently inserts certified control standards, fine and coarse blanks, and duplicates into the sample stream to monitor data quality.
-These standards are inserted "blindly" to the laboratory in the sample sequence prior to departure from the core storage facilities.
-At the laboratory, samples are dried, crushed, and pulverized and then analyzed using a fire assay-AA finish analysis for gold and a full multi-acid digestion with ICP-AES analysis for other elements.
-Samples with results that exceed maximum detection values for the main elements of interest (Ag, Zn, Pb, Cu) are re-analyzed using precise ore-grade ICP analytical techniques, while high gold values are re-analyzed by fire assay with a gravimetric finish.
+All channel samples were collected with an electric percussion hammer and do not exceed 1.0 m in length.
+Channels are broken at obvious geologic boundaries to correctly separate rock types and mineralization styles.
+The sample bags were sealed with a plastic zip tie and identified with a unique sample number, pending shipment to a certified laboratory sample preparation facility.
+Samples are sent by batch to the ALS laboratory in Lima for assaying.
+Silver Mountain independently inserts certified control standards (purchased from OREAS and Target Rocks), fine and coarse blanks, and duplicates into the sample stream to monitor data quality.
+These standards are inserted "blindly" to the laboratory in the sample sequence prior to departure from the storage facilities.
+At the laboratory samples are dried, crushed, and pulverized and then analyzed using a fire assay-AA finish analysis for gold and a full multi-acid digestion with ICP-AES analysis for other elements.
+Samples with results that exceed maximum detection values for the main elements of interest (Ag, Zn, Pb, Cu, Au) are re-analyzed using precise ore-grade ICP analytical techniques, while high gold values are re-analyzed by fire assay with a gravimetric finish.